onflow/cadence/docs/language.md

         // If the recipient's account has no receiver reference stored in it,
         // or it is not published, abort the transaction.
         //
-        let receiver = recipient.storage[&Receiver] ?? panic("Recipient has no receiver")
+        let receiverRef = recipient.storage[&Receiver] ?? panic("Recipient has no receiver")

-        // Deposit the amount withdrawn from the signer's provider/token
+        // Call the provider's transfer function which withdraws 5 tokens
-        // into the recipient's receiver/token.
+        // from their account and deposits it to the receiver's account
-        // (It was withdrawn in the preparation phase above).
+        // using the reference to their deposit function.
         //
-        receiver.deposit(token: <-self.sentFunds)
+        providerRef.transfer(to: receiverRef, amount: 5)
     }
 }
 ```